 Another reason why mental health treatment is a taboo subject is because many believe that medication is not good at all, and that a person needs a daily dose of nature or exercise to feel better, or they may need to change something in their life.

 Situational depression certainly exists, and nature and exercise do help some symptoms, but they aren’t a cure, and some depression isn’t situational.
 Also, many medications can be taken safely as long as monitored by a doctor.
-It’s time to end the stigma against taking medication for mental illness.
+Like STDs, it’s time to end the stigma against taking medication for mental illness.

 When people aren’t shaming you for taking meds, they’re shaming you for going to a therapist.
 Some believe that therapists are a waste of money or offer useless advice.